TranBrian10/TranBrian10.github.io/README.md

 v1.0

-My personal website with an extremely minimal design in the style of a business card.
+My personal website with a minimal design in the style of a business card.

-Built with pure HTML and CSS, with a bit of JS for analytics.
+Built with pure HTML, CSS, and JS.